-- encysted type with no communication with the peritoneum or tunica vaginalis, also called spermatic cord cyst
+- encysted type (spermatic cord cyst): no communication with the peritoneum or tunica vaginalis

-Ultrasound is the first modality usually used to evaluate hydroceles.
-It presents as a simple fluid collection surrounding the testis.
+Ultrasound is the first modality usually used to evaluate hydrocele.
+It presents as a simple fluid collection.
 It is avascular on Doppler evaluation.
 It may contain septations, calcifications or cholesterol 2.

-A funiculocele is a subtype of spermatic cord hydrocele, however, it doesn't surround the testis.
-They can also appear larger with straining (Valsalva Manouerve) 2.
-It may contain fibrous adhesions, giving a beaded appearance to the spermatic cord (pachyvaginalitis) 3.
+Hydroceles can also appear larger with straining (Valsalva manoeuvre) 2.
+They may contain fibrous adhesions, giving a beaded appearance to the spermatic cord (pachyvaginalitis) 3.

 On MRI, signal characteristics of the hydroceles are